tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

 <pre><code class="language-css">::view-transition-old(root),
 ::view-transition-new(root) {/*...*/}</code></pre>

-I wondered, "can I scope these further?".
-Turns out, yes, I can.
-You can use any id, class, or other valid attribute selector for more specific targeting.
-This was an “ah-ha!”.
+I wondered, “can these be scoped?”.
+Yeah they can.
+We can use any id, class, or other valid attribute selector for more specific scoping/targeting.
+This was an “ah-ha!”
 I guess it shouldn't have been.
-These are standard pseudo elements like `::before` or `::after`.
-Something about new additions to CSS that gives them a bit of mysterious vibe to me.
+These are standard pseudo-elements, like `::before` or `::after`.
+Something about new additions to CSS gives them a bit of mysterious vibe to me.
 Takes me a bit to realize I can work with them in familiar, standard ways.

 So, why is scoping cool?
 In short, you can use scoping to have unique transitions.
 Could be unique per-page, per-project, per-brand, and so on.
 Unique transitions per-page was the first one I tried.

-For this example, I wanted each of four pages to all slide in and out of the screen from a different direction.
+For this example, I wanted each of four pages to all slide in and out of the screen from and to a different direction.
 From right to left, bottom to top, left to right, and top to bottom.
 You can see a live example at [mpa-view-transitions-sandbox.netlify.app/unique-page-slide/](https://mpa-view-transitions-sandbox.netlify.app/unique-page-slide/).
 If you haven't enabled the feature flags to see that, here's a video:

 <figure>
 <video src="https://p197.p4.n0.cdn.getcloudapp.com/items/JruejBeP/b38a000f-102d-4147-a0c5-34e311fc2043.mp4?source=viewer&v=80324ae5755f4a11b3e1c97f989e499a" controls></video>
-  <figcaption>fig 2: Live example available <a href="https://mpa-view-transitions-sandbox.netlify.app/unique-page-slide/">mpa-view-transitions-sandbox.netlify.app/unique-page-slide</a></figcaption>
+  <figcaption>fig 1: Live example available <a href="https://mpa-view-transitions-sandbox.netlify.app/unique-page-slide/">mpa-view-transitions-sandbox.netlify.app/unique-page-slide</a></figcaption>
 </figure>

 This is a toy example, but it shows how powerful scoping transitions can be.
 Let's look at the HTML and CSS to make this happen.
 The [full code](https://github.com/tylergaw/mpa-view-transitions-sandbox/tree/main/unique-page-slide) is on Github.